 Chinese researchers undertook a meta-analysis of 12 randomized controlled studies in an effort to better understand the effect of dexmedetomidine on emergence agitation (EA) and other outcomes following

-showed was curtailed by dexmedetomidine, which also appeared to reduce the need for analgesia.
+was curtailed by dexmedetomidine, which also appeared to reduce the need for analgesia.
 However, patients receiving it also took more time to extubate and were more likely to develop hypotension.
-Other
+Other secondary

-secondary recovery outcomes—including length of stay in the post-anesthesia care unit, postoperative residual sedation, bradycardia, and postoperative nausea and vomiting—were not meaningfully different
+recovery outcomes—including length of stay in the post-anesthesia care unit, postoperative residual sedation, bradycardia, and postoperative nausea and vomiting—were not meaningfully different between

 From "Effects of Peri-operative Intravenous Administration of Dexmedetomidine on Emergence Agitation After General Anesthesia in Adults"